-What is the average GPA and GRE, and observation hours for the entering class?
+What is the average GPA and observation hours for the entering class?

 Our average number of observation hours for accepted students is 200-300 and in 3-5 different clinical settings.